robotframework/robotframework/atest/README.rst

 ------------------------

 Robot Framework's acceptance tests are executed using the `<run.py>`__ script.
-It has two mandatory arguemnts, the Python interpreter to use when running tests and path to tests to be executed, and it accepts also all same options as Robot Framework.
+It has two mandatory arguments, the Python interpreter to use when running tests and path to tests to be executed, and it accepts also all same options as Robot Framework.
 The script itself should always be executed with Python.
-Run it with ``--help`` or see its `source code
-<run.py>`__ for more information.
+Run it with ``--help`` or see documentation in its `source code <run.py>`__ for more information.

 To run all the acceptance tests, execute the ``atest/robot`` folder entirely using the selected interpreter::